osrf/ariac-docker/README.md

 ## Preparing the workspace

-Team configuration files must be put in the `ariac-docker` directory in a folder with the name of the team.
+Team configuration files must be put into a folder with the name of the team.

-Let's get the configuration files for an example team called `example_team`:
+We have provided an example submission in this repository.
+You should see that there is a directory called `example_team` that has the following configuration files in it:

 ```
-./get_example_team_system.bash
-ls
+build_team_system.bash  run_team_system.bash    team_config.yaml
 ```

-You should now see that there is a directory called `example_team` that has the required configuration files in it.
+Together these files constitute a submission.
+The files are explained at https://bitbucket.org/osrf/ariac/wiki/finals

 ## Preparing the ARIAC system